creativecommons/creativecommons.org/README.md

 ## Code of Conduct

 [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md):
-> The Creative Commons team is committed to fostering a welcoming community.
+> The Creative Commons team is committed to fostering a welcome community.
 > This project and all other Creative Commons open source projects are governed
 > by our [Code of Conduct][code_of_conduct].
 Please report unacceptable
 > behavior to [conduct@creativecommons.org](mailto:conduct@creativecommons.org)